weavejester/lein-ring/README.md

   If true, display a stacktrace when an exception is thrown.
   Defaults to true in development mode, false in production.

+* `:stacktrace-middleware` -
+  A symbol referencing the middleware to use for reporting errors.
+Defaults to `ring.middleware.stacktrace/wrap-stacktrace`.

 * `:auto-reload?` -
   If true, automatically reload modified source files.
 Defaults to true in development mode, false in production.